The Way

 This is the way

 It is more than the euphemism, “It is what it is.”
 It is more than just an irresolute post-modern “Whatever.”
 On the contrary it appears to be a resolute imperative statement of faith in the fact that “This is the way,” there is none other!
-It is an accepted axiom or wisdom; – the way of resolute duty – end of discussion, no need to debate, nothing more to be said, just get on with it!
+Among the Madalorians it is an accepted axiom or wisdom; – the way of resolute duty – end of discussion, no need to debate, nothing more to be said, just get on with it!

 “Duties are ours, events are the Lords” – Samuel Rutherford